cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 - uprobe is attached to the beginning of the user space function;
 - user space function is called via `call` instruction;
 - user space function returns `int` type;
-- kernel support to manipulate raw registers is available (6.18+).
+- kernel support to manipulate raw registers is only available on 6.18+.

 It's also possible to override the traced symbol with a new symbol call, like:
 ```yaml